 You can’t come to New York with a full bag.
 Just don’t do it or you’ll have to buy another one just to carry home all of the goods!
 The shopping is endless but if you’re really looking for a good bargain head to Century 21 located at the World Trade Centre downtown or Burlington or Nordstrom Rack located in Union Square at 14th street.
 If you do shop at Macy’s, take your international ID, and you are entitled to a 10% off coupon.

 12. Grab an Online Coupon Deal

-Utilize Web sites such as Living Social & Groupon for Broadway shows, events, spa treatments, restaurant deals and even the occasional hotel deal.
+Utilize Web sites such as Groupon for Broadway shows, events, spa treatments, restaurant deals, and even the occasional hotel deal.
 These sites are used extensively to promote businesses all throughout the city.

 13. Get Discounted Broadway Tickets While Avoiding The Lines

-The TKTS booth in the centre of Time Squares offers plenty of discounted Broadway show tickets, on the morning of a show but due to the location, directly in the centre of the city, it also means it is the busiest.
+The TKTS booth in the center of Time Squares offers plenty of discounted Broadway show tickets, on the morning of a show but due to the location, directly in the center of the city, it also means it is the busiest.
 Try heading to South Street Seaport or Downtown Brooklyn and enjoy their shorter lines to get those front row tickets.